scribe-org/Scribe-iOS/README.md

 ## Functionality

-- Adding support for language shift and keyboard down buttons for iPads
+- Fixing issues with switch keyboard button

 - Adding labels to keys that don't have unicode character representations